AdamDanski/k-means/README.md

 # K-Means Clustering in Python

 This is a basic implementation of the k-means clustering algorithm in Python.
-Created as part of the course Artificial Intelligence Tools (Narzędzia Sztucznej Inteligencji) at the Polish-Japanese Academy of Information Technology.
+Created as part of the course Artificial Intelligence Tools at the Polish-Japanese Academy of Information Technology.

 Features
 Works with CSV files containing any number of numerical attributes